s10wen/kapow-skeleton/README.md

 **2)** Add the other Kapow! components ([Sass](https://github.com/mkdo/kapow-sass), [Grunt](https://github.com/mkdo/kapow-grunt), [Theme](https://github.com/mkdo/kapow-theme)) as required to the relevant locations:

 - Kapow!
-Sass files go in `assets/sass`
+Sass files go in `assets/scss`
 - Kapow!
-Grunt files/folder go directly into the project root: you can overwrite the `package.json`!
+Grunt files/folder go directly into the project root: you can overwrite the `package.json` as it maintains parity with the copy found in this repository.
 - Kapow!
 Theme files go in `build/wp-content/themes/your-theme-name`

 **3)** Open the project folder in your code editor and do a ***case sensitive*** find and replace for each of these strings of text, replacing them with project specific alternatives.
 Replace them in the order as follows to prevent issues with the email and web addresses: